History of Amsterdam: Struggle for power (1200-1318)

+Late Middle Ages

+Shortly after 1300, the first church was built which is now the Oude Kerk.
+Early Amsterdam around 1300 consisted of six hamlets (buurtschap): west of the Amstel the Windmolenzijde near the Nieuwezijds Kolk, Kalverstraat and the Dam and Bindwijk near the Spui, and east of the Amstel the Kerkzijde near the Oude Kerk, Gansoord near the Dam and Grimmenes near the Grimburgwal at the bend in the Amstel.

 In 1306, Gwijde van Henegouwen, bishop of Utrecht, gave Amsterdam city rights.
 After his death (1317), Count Willem III inherited the Aemstelland, whereby Amsterdam fell under the County of Holland.

 In 1323, Willem III established a toll on the trade of beer from Hamburg.
+The main economic sectors at that time were brewing beer and fishing.
+The customs law for Hamburg beer granted in 1323 made a significant contribution to this.
 The contacts laid through the beer trade formed the basis for subsequent trade with cities of the Hanseatic league in the Baltic Sea, from where during the 14th and 15th centuries the Amsterdammers increasingly acquired grain and timber.
 In 1342, Count Willem IV awarded the city "Groot Privilege", which greatly strengthened the position of the city.
 During the 15th century, Amsterdam became the granary of the northern low countries and the most important trading city in Holland.

 According to legend, on 12 March 1345, the miracle of Amsterdam occurred and Amsterdam became an important pilgrimage town.
 The town grew considerably thanks to the pilgrims.
 A Roman Catholic procession (Stille Omgang) occurs every year to celebrate the miracle.

 Two great fires swept through the city in 1421 and 1452.
 After the second, when three quarters of the city were destroyed, Emperor Charles decreed that new houses were to be built from stone.
 Few wooden buildings remain from this period, a notable example being the Het Houten Huys ("The Wooden House") at the Begijnhof.